jabbring/tilburg-training/README.md

 using the **Issues** tab on GitHub.
 We can have an ongoing conversation here about each specific issue and close it out when its completed or resolved.
-Be sure to tag collaborators you want to see the conversation (e.g., `@marcdotson`).
+Be sure to tag collaborators you want to see the conversation (e.g., `@jeff-dotson`).
 Think of this as an email thread or Slack channel where all of the conversations are in one place, easily searchable, and automatically archived.

 ### Writing